harmonix-js/docs/docs/getting-started/configuration.md

 ### Environment Variables

 Harmonix supports the use of environment variables to store sensitive information, such as your bot token.
-You just have to add a `.env` file to the root of your project and include the following variables `HARMONIX_CLIENT_TOKEN` and `HARMONIX_CLIENT_ID`:
+You just have to add a `.env` file to the root of your project and include the following variables `DISCORD_CLIENT_TOKEN`:

 ```
-HARMONIX_CLIENT_TOKEN="XXXXXXXXXXXXXXXXXX"
-HARMONIX_CLIENT_ID="XXXXXXXXXXXXXXXXXX" # Or use the client ID in the configuration file
+DISCORD_CLIENT_TOKEN="XXXXXXXXXXXXXXXXXX"
 ```